Estimote/react-native-proximity/README.md

 4. Go to the "Capabilities" tab.
 5. Enable "Background Modes" and check "Uses Bluetooth LE accessories".

+**Note**: Background Modes undergo extra scrutiny during App Store review.
+If you're submitting your app to the App Store, we recommend proactively explaining in the notes why/how your app uses Bluetooth in the background.

 On **Android**, you need to:

 1. Make sure your target API level is at least 23.